Applications of Common Entropy for Causal Inference

 EM is the first algorithm suggested for solving the pLSA problem \cite{hofmann1999probabilistic}.
 For the details of EM within this framework, please see \cite{hofmann1999probabilistic}.
 However the EM algorithm for pLSA problem does not have any incentive to minimize the entropy of the latent factor.

 In order to see how EM affects the entropy of the discovered latent variable, we run EM algorithm by initializing it at the points that are output by LatentSearch (Algorithm \ref{iterative_algorithm}).
 Results are illustrated in Figure \ref{fig:simulation3}.
 We observe that the points obtained in the $I-H$ plane migrate towards $I(X;Y|Z)=0$ line, while staying above what we believe is a fundamental lower bound curve.
-We have not observed any improvement to our algorithm by this additional step, as it leads to increased entropy latent variables.
-For a more detailed illustration, please see Figure \ref{fig:simulation3_} in Appendix.
+This step does not improve our algorithm, as it increases the entropy of the latent variables.